MatthijsSchuurman/pipeliner/.pipeliner/README.md

 So this chapter gives you some guidance on how to get to easily testable code.

-First of all, use the `test.sh` script to continuously run tests on your code.
+First of all, use the `.pipeliner/test` script to continuously run tests on your code.
 Just hit save on `some.sh` file and it will run all tests defined in `test/some.sh`.
 ```bash
 .pipeliner/test --watch
 ```